![]() |

 Once we heard that the Caverns were back open and that the Cumberland Gap Park Rangers were giving guided tours, we decided to make reservations.

-During the tour the park rangers (Keith and Jarrod) gave a wealth of information about how the cave was formed, types of critters that can be found in it and some history about the cave.
-To this day there is still many Civil War names from both sides of the war burnt into the cave at various spots.
-They would take their candles and hold it to the cave ceiling and use the soot from the burning candle to spell out their name.
+During the tour, the park rangers (Keith and Jarrod) gave a wealth of information about how the cave was formed, the types of critters that can be found in it, and some history about the cave.
+To this day there are still many Civil War names from both sides of the war burnt into the cave at various spots.
+They would take their candles and hold them to the cave ceiling and use the soot from the burning candle to spell out their name.

 The cave has had many different names over the years.
 It was first named Gap Cave by Dr. Thomas Walker in 1750.
 Commercial tours of the cave started in the late 1890s but a book by J.T.
-Trowbridge which published in 1864 entitled Cudjo's Cave is were the history gets a little more interesting.
-The Book, Cudjo's Cave, was about a runaway slave who took up refuge in the cave.
-The popularity of the book and the story of the slave are what prompted the owners to rename the cave, Cudjo's Cave (Later became Caverns) to attract tourist.
+Trowbridge which was published in 1864 entitled Cudjo's Cave is where the history gets a little more interesting.
+The Book, Cudjo's Cave, was about a runaway slave who took refuge in the cave.
+The popularity of the book and the story of the slave are what prompted the owners to rename the cave, Cudjo's Cave (Later became Caverns) to attract tourists.

 Runaway Slave trapped forever |